lcorreia/kimchi/plugins/kimchi/docs/README-federation.md

 Kimchi Project - Federation Feature
 ===================================

-Federation feature is a mechanism to discover Kimchi peers in the same network.
-It uses openSLP tool (http://www.openslp.org/) to register and find the Kimchi servers.
+Federation feature is a Kimchi mechanism to discover Wok peers in the same network.
+It uses openSLP tool (http://www.openslp.org/) to register and find Wok servers.

-By default this feature is disabled on Kimchi as it is not critical for KVM virtualization and requires additional software installation.
+By default this feature is disabled on Wok as it is not critical for KVM virtualization and requires additional software installation.

 To enable it, do the following: